spkingr/30-iOS-swift-projects-in-100-days/README.md

 * Load `json` data from server and parse it to local data class
 * Work with `URLRequest`, `URLQueryItem` and `URLComponents` to fetch network data
 * Initialize data in `AppDelegate` through view controller

+**PS: For the reason of reusable of cells, the image will not be correctly presented in the expected `UIImageView`, but I have solved this in my next app.**

 ***
 ## 14.Save Data To File